Health and Relationships During College (HRDC)

 Psychology Major | Association of Black Psychologists Vice President | Deaton Scholar | Glimpse Scholar |Interactive Theater Troupe Company member |Mindfulness and Intergroup Relations Research Lab Assistant | The Center of Academic Success and Excellence Student Assistant | Department of Psychological Sciences

 Where are they Now?
 Past Undergraduate Research Assistants

-Deidra is a counselor at WestCare Foundation, a nonprofit organization that provides various healthcare services to at-risk populations.
-In 2016 she received her BA in Psychology and Sociology Her research interests include psychological and developmental differences among adolescents who have behavioral or emotional issues and those who have had traumatic experiences, as well as minority populations.
-She hopes to enter a graduate program and plans to have a career in the mental-health field in the near future.
+Deidra was a counselor at WestCare Foundation, a nonprofit organization that provides various healthcare services to at-risk populations.
+She received her BA in Psychology and Sociology.
+Her research interests include psychological and developmental differences among adolescents who have behavioral or emotional issues and those who have had traumatic experiences, as well as minority populations.
+She is currently in graduate school at Ball State University and earning a PhD in School Psychology.
+Deidra plans to have a career in the mental-health field in the near future.

 Asantewaa is currently a doctoral graduate student in Sociology at Georgia State University.
 She is from Chicago, Illinois, and in 2016 graduated with a BA in Psychology and a Multicultural Certificate from all her previous experience with studying and learning about people from all ethnic backgrounds.
 Her research interests include developmental psychology, mental health, and psychological differences between different cultures here in the United States.